abhinavpadige4/ai-chatbot-saas-landing/README.md

 ## Building for Production

-To create a production build:

 ```bash
 npm run build
 # or
 yarn build
 ```

-The built files will be in the `dist` directory, ready for deployment to Vercel.
+The production-ready files will be in the `dist` directory.

 ## Deployment